 Webhooks

-The goal of the webhooks is to give your organization a real time update on the status and events of users, transactions, products, invoices, subscriptions, taxes and shipping rates so you can automate your next call to action depending of the status of the payments or the occurrence of events.
+The goal of the webhooks is to give your organization a real time update on the status and events of users, transactions, products, invoices, subscriptions, taxes and common fees so you can automate your next call to action depending of the status of the payments or the occurrence of events.

 To enable webhooks you have to open the settings page using the portal.
 When a URL is defined, Zūm will send a POST request each time there is a status change or event triggered for: